mattermost/docs/doc/INSTALL.md

 ## Create Secrets

-For a functional deployment, three secrets are needed: Certificates, Registry certificates, and Redis password.
+For a functional deployment, these secrets are needed: Certificates, Registry certificates, Redis password, and GitLab Shell Secret.

 ### Certificates